Lightning continue hold over Stars with 4-3 shootout victory

 DALLAS (AP) — Brayden Point had a goal, an assist and the shootout winner, helping the Tampa Bay Lightning recover from a late meltdown to beat the Dallas Stars 4-3 Tuesday night for their third win in three tries this season in rematches of last year’s Stanley Cup Final.

-Andrei Vasilevskiy stopped 24 shots in his ninth straight victory, Mathieu Joseph and Steven Stamkos scored in regulation and Ross Colton also scored in the shootout for Tampa Bay, which vaulted from third place to first in the Central Division.
+Andrei Vasilevskiy stopped 24 shots in his ninth straight victory, Mathieu Joseph and Steven Stamkos scored in regulation and rookie Ross Colton also scored in the shootout for Tampa Bay, which vaulted from third place to first in the Central Division.

 Vasilevskiy shut out the Stars in his three previous outings against them, beginning with the clinching game of last season’s Final.
 He closed out this win by stopping Alexander Radulov in the third round of the shootout.